yeswanth244/open-data-pvnet/getting_started.md

 ---

 ## Geographical Adaptability
-This project isn't limited to the UK.
+This project won't be limited to the UK eventually.
 Learn how it can be adapted to other regions and data sources.

 ---